posted on May 08,2018

 -Mildew, Mold, and Algae: one of the most common problems with shingles is that when there is excess moisture, they can’t dry easily, and wind up being a perfect environment for mildew, mold, and algae.

 Budget: it’s important to weigh your immediate budget against your overall budget in the future.
 Replacing a roof is an expensive decision, and cannot only come down to cost.
 If you opt for a less expensive option, it could cost you more in the long term.
-Not only do you need to consider the price of materials and repairs over the single life time, you have to anticipate the sttep inflation trend in the construction market.
+Not only do you need to consider the price of materials and repairs over a single lifetime, but you also have to anticipate the steep inflation trend in the construction market.
 Waiting even a few years could add thousands of dollars to your project.

 Building’s life cycle/how long you’ll be in it: your personal needs from your roof are crucial to consider.
 If you plan to stay in the house for only a few more years, replacing or repairing at a less expensive cost might make sense.
 However, if you are hoping to get most of the roof’s lifetime out of it, you also need to think of the resale value and if you’d need to replace the roof or not over the duration that you own your house.